johnmarktaylor91/torchlens/README.md

 ## Contact

 As TorchLens is still in active development, I would love your feedback.
-Please contact johnmarkedwardtaylor@gmail.com, contant me via [twitter](https://twitter.com/johnmark_taylor), or post on the issues or discussion page for this GitHub repository, if you have any questions, comments, or suggestions.
+Please contact johnmarkedwardtaylor@gmail.com, contact me via [twitter](https://twitter.com/johnmark_taylor), or post on the issues or discussion page for this GitHub repository, if you have any questions, comments, or suggestions.